 Organizationally it works the same way in helping align group dynamics.
 You may have a goal to get customer feedback.
 This is a fine goal and one you can accomplish, but when you’re done all you have is data, which may or may not help you understand what to do with it.
 “Obtaining customer feedback” does not describe a success state in the same way that an intention “we have good relationships with our customers that help us maximize customer retention” does.
 In the latter case, no matter what the data says, you can immediately begin acting on it and will actually see more opportunity to improve customer relations along the way – because you’re looking for ways to achieve that important end-state that the intention describes.

-Intentions make you work out of both sides of your brain
+Intentions help you work out of both sides of your brain

 There’s a bit more to setting intentions than just broadly describing success.
-Their power comes in actually making it meaningful to the right and left sides of your brain and keeping it real so that you are always immediately – even intuitively sometimes – aware of when your current actions move you out of alignment with the desired end state.
+Their power comes in actually making it meaningful to the right and left sides of your brain* and keeping it real so that you are always immediately – even intuitively sometimes – aware of when your current actions move you out of alignment with the desired/intended success state.
 This is particularly important in a group where “misalignment signals” are likely to be picked up by someone on the team instead of you.
 In the situation above, for example, it’s likely an account manager who will first notice a customer relationship is in trouble.
-If that individual has internalized the intention (including it’s emotional resonance) for positive customer relationships, they will automatically adjust and begin to manage the account more closely when trouble signals appear.
-If they’re out of the loop – or just looking for customer feedback – this is less likely to occur.
+If that individual has internalized the intention (including it’s emotional resonance) for positive customer relationships, they will automatically adjust and begin to manage the account more closely when trouble signals appear without the need for the data to be collected.
+Conversely, if they’re out of the loop – or just looking for customer feedback – this early warning is less likely to occur.